micmejia/bible-dump/NKJV/Galatians/Gal 1.md

 I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel,

 ###### 7
-which is not another; but there are some who trouble you and want to pervert[^a] the gospel of Christ.
+which is not another; but there are some who trouble you and want to pervert the gospel of Christ.

 ###### 8
-But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be [^b]accursed.
+But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed.

 ###### 9
 As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed.